AmaliaRVM/Exercice-Cadavre-Exquis-Amalia/README.md

 2. Chickens can't fly, but they can run !

 1. Dogs eats thanks to humans
-2. Humans eats thanks to chicken
+2. Humans eats thanks to chickens
-3. So dogs eats thanks to chicken
+3. So dogs eats thanks to chickens

 1. And sometimes dogs eat chicken
 2. And sometimes humans eat dogs